Many-body quantum resources of graph states: Trees

 $\bullet$ {\bf $h$ even $\rightarrow$ $h+1$ odd, $r$ odd}

-When another incomplete layer is added, its $\ket{0_x}$ states couple the to $\ket{0_x}$ states of the previous (complete layer).
-This will transform the latter into $\ket{0_z}$ or $\ket{1_z}$ and generate another fractal of GHZ states.
-Hence the state from Eq.~\eqref{eq.hero} into
+When an additional incomplete layer is added, its $\ket{0_x}$ states couple the to $\ket{0_x}$ states of the previous (complete layer).
+This transforms the latter into $\ket{0_z}$ or $\ket{1_z}$ and generate another fractal of GHZ states.
+Thus, the state from Eq.~\eqref{eq.hero} transforms into